How to Tell If Someone Else Is Using Your Snapchat Account

 If you want to make your account bulletproof in the future, you can take a few more steps.
 First, you should change the password.

-Change Your Password
+How to Change Your Snapchat Password

 There are two ways to change the Snapchat password—via email and SMS.
 The two processes are very similar, so we’ll cover them together.
 It’s important to note that the steps are the same for mobile and desktop/laptop platforms.

-To be extra safe, you could run a virus scan.
-If you’ve found some suspicious IP addresses logged into your account, someone might have hacked your computer or phone and obtained your Snapchat info.
+To be extra safe, you could run a virus scan if you’ve found some suspicious IP addresses logged into your account.
+Someone might have hacked your computer or phone and obtained your Snapchat info.

 Also, we recommend keeping an antivirus active in the background on all devices.

-Someone hacked my account and now I can’t log in.
+Someone hacked my account, and now I can’t log in.
 What can I do?

 Fortunately, we do have an entire article here that will help you to recover your Snapchat account.